 - “Class I” Food Recalls: a situation where there is a reasonable probability that the use of, or exposure to, a violate product will cause serious adverse health consequences or death.
-Examples of this highest alert status are: microbial contamination by harmful strains of bacteria such as listeria, salmonella and E. coli and undeclared allergens.
+Examples of this highest alert status are: microbial contamination by harmful strains of bacteria such as listeria, salmonella and Cheap Xanax Overnight Delivery and undeclared Buy Ambien Canada.

 - “Class II” Food Recalls: a situation where the use of, or exposure to, a violative product may cause temporary adverse health consequences or where the probability of serious adverse health consequences is remote.
 Examples for a class II alert are: botulinum and Norovirus contamination

 - “Class III” Food Recalls: a situation where the use of, or exposure to, a violate product is not likely to cause any adverse health consequences.
 Recalls of this type consist of incorrect weight, volume or origin, as well as labeling issues or foods that contain yeast or mold contaminations.

 Most food recalls are initiated by food manufacturers or food distributors after establishing that an incident has occurred.
 In a 1998 US study of food manufacturers, it took an average of 18 days to “sense and act” after an incident was reported before a food recall was launched.
 Once launched, it took an average of 42 days to complete the food recall.

 After this elapsed 60 days, only 43% of products in class 1 recalls were traced.
 This study was one of the key drivers for US industry to engage with GS1 to create the first industry standard and a common industry language to increase the effectiveness of food product recalls.